 If divorcing parents can't agree on custody issues, they'll end up in court, where a judge will make custody decisions based on the "child's best interests."
 (Cal.
 Fam.
 Code § 3011.)

 For a complete description of the "best interests of the child" standard, see Child Custody in California: Best Interests of the Child.

 "Legal custody" is the right to make major decisions about a child's welfare, health, and education.
 Examples of these types of decisions include:

-Under California law, "joint legal custody" means that both parents share in the right and responsibility to make decisions relating to the health, education, and welfare of a child.
+Under California law, "joint legal custody" means that both parents share the right and responsibility to make decisions relating to the health, education, and welfare of a child.
+(Cal.
+Fam.
+Code § 3003.)
 Joint legal custody is very common in California.
 The fact that parents share joint legal custody, however, does not necessarily mean they will share joint physical custody.
+(Cal.
+Fam.
+Code § 3085.)

 Parents typically share joint legal custody, unless one of the following is true:

 "Sole legal custody" means that only one parent has the right to make all major decisions relating to the health, education, and welfare of a child, and may make such decisions without getting the other parent's input.
-The fact that a parent has sole legal custody does not mean that parent will also have sole physical custody.
+(Cal.
+Fam.
+Code § 3006.)
+The fact that a parent has sole legal custody does not mean that the parent will also have sole physical custody.

 "Joint physical custody" means that both parents have significant periods of physical custody.
-If a child's time is divided equally between the parents, or close to equally, the parents are sharing joint physical custody.
+(Cal.
+Fam.
+Code § 3004.)
+If a child's time is divided equally between the parents, or close to equally, the parents share joint physical custody.

-If you're a parent going through a divorce or separation, and you have cutstody-related questions, you should contact an experienced family law attorney in your area for help.
+If you're a parent going through a divorce or separation and you have custody-related questions, you should contact an experienced family law attorney in your area for help.
 A general knowledge of these common legal terms, combined with the help of an experienced family law attorney, will give you greater assurance that you're doing everything you can to protect your parental rights.